johanthoren/check_sl_delay/README.md

   percentage is 30% or more.

 Options:
+  -a, --site-api-key TEXT         API key for 'SL Platsuppslag' (see
+                                  trafiklab.se)  [required]

+  -A, --departure-api-key TEXT    API key for 'SL Realtidsinformation 4' (see
+                                  trafiklab.se)  [required]

   -w, --warning INTEGER RANGE     Warning threshold (0-100), warning if the
                                   percentage of departures having delays above
                                   --minutes is greater or equal than this